Ataxia–telangiectasia: Increased alpha-fetoprotein (AFP) levels

 Approximately 95% of people with A–T have elevated serum AFP levels after the age of two, and measured levels of AFP appear to increase slowly over time.
 AFP levels are very high in the newborn, and normally descend to adult levels over the first year to 18 months.
 The reason why individuals with A–T have elevated levels of AFP is not yet known.

 Neurodegeneration

 A–T is one of several DNA repair disorders that result in neurological abnormalities or degeneration.
-Arguably some of the most devastating symptoms of A–T are a result of progressive cerebellar degeneration, characterized by the loss of Purkinje cells and, to a lesser extent, granule cells (located exclusively in the cerebellum).
-The cause of this cell loss is not known, though many hypotheses have been proposed based on experiments performed both in cell culture and in the mouse model of A–T. Current hypotheses explaining the neurodegeneration associated with A–T include the following:
+Arguably, some of the most devastating symptoms of A–T are a result of progressive cerebellar degeneration, characterized by the loss of Purkinje cells and, to a lesser extent, granule cells (located exclusively in the cerebellum).
+The cause of this cell loss is unknown, though many hypotheses have been proposed based on experiments performed both in cell culture and in the mouse model of A–T. Current hypotheses explaining the neurodegeneration associated with A–T include the following: